-A description of the LEA, its schools, and its students.
+A description of the LEA, its schools, and its students in grades transitional kindergarten-12, as applicable to the LEA.

-University Preparatory School is in its seventeenth year (2020-2021) as a thriving public charter school.
-It is recognized as a high achieving school focused on immersing students in rigorous academics and meaningful extracurricular activities.
+University Preparatory School is entering our 20th year (2023-2024) as a thriving public charter school.
+U-Prep is recognized as a high achieving school focused on immersing students in rigorous academics and meaningful extracurricular activities.
 This endeavor is supported by a collaborative and close-knit community of staff, students, and parents.
 Practices are based on educational research and professional experience.
-The faculty and staff work together to provide students with many opportunities to excel academically and develop their potential as educated leaders and citizens in the 21st century.
+The U-Prep staff works together to provide students with many opportunities to excel academically and develop their potential as educated leaders and citizens in the 21st century.
 A rich and varied extracurricular program provides ample opportunity for students to develop holistically.
 This vision is supported by offering a seven-period day to students from grades 6 through 12 so that they may pursue academic interests, such as studying multiple world languages or continue their development in the arts, including dance, drama, visual art, and music.